Muthappan: Myths and legends

 Muthappan is believed to be the personification of two divine figures: Thiruvappana and Vellatom.
 The dual divine figures, Thiruvappana and Vellatom, are similar to those of the Theyyamkaliyattem of the northern Malabar region.
-Though worshipped as a single deity, they represent an integrated or unified form of two gods: Shiva, during the creation of Kaalabhairavan (static) and Kaalabhairavan, the fierce form of Shiva (kinetic).
+Though worshipped as a single deity, they represent an unified form of two gods: Shiva, during the creation of Kaalabhairavan (static) and Kaalabhairavan, the fierce form of Shiva (kinetic).

-Sri Muthappan's Theyyams are performed year-round whereas other Theyyams are seasonal (lasting October to May).
+Muthappan's Theyyams are performed year-round whereas other Theyyams are seasonal (lasting October to May).